 Me and a few friends all joined a local gym and remained committed to our workout schedule.
 It took some time to know what workouts to do, but eventually I figured things out with their patient help and my Cybergenics playbook.
 But within a couple days I noticed a familiar face cranking out an impressive bench-press.
 It was “The Greek”.

-At this point I didn’t hate the guy or anything, but he was a tangible reminder of my failure.
+At this point I didn’t hate the guy or anything, but he was a tangible reminder of my low status among the does.
 As I saw him I realized that he was what ladies wanted and I wasn’t.
 His muscles flexed like rebar.
 Mine like warm cream-cheese.
 “The Greek” looked great.
 I looked like a spaghetti noodle with eyebrows.
 I knew then I would need to climb the mountain I must one day tear down.
 I would become as strong, if not stronger than “The Greek”.

 I turned to Kevin who was ready to spot me.
-I moved the line on the bench-press to a heavier selection.
+He’s shaking his head as if to say “don’t do it…” I moved the line on the bench-press to a heavier selection.
 Significantly so.

 “You ready for that?”
 Kevin asks with a smug look.